AliEren-Software/CardGame/README.md

 How to play?
 -----------
-Player 1 start, after if he/she wants to change their card/s click the button that which card should change and must click change button.
+Player 1 starts, after if he/she wants to change their card/s click the button that which card should change and must click change button.
 After that, player 2 should chose which card/s he/she wants to change and click change button.
 Finally the cards middle of the table will turned on and one of player wins the round.
 Next round player 2 will starts and same player 2 will selects card/s if he/she wants change card and click change button and so on.
 Who win 3 round that player win the game.

 RULES: